sit-2021-int214/021-Worldwide-Blockbusters-2019-1977/assignment/HW2_groupid.md

    Gender        x
 1  Female    165.6867
 2  Male      178.8260
+ # False because the average of women height are 165.6867 cm.
 ```
 -----------------------------------------------------------------------------------------------------------------------

-## 4. Find the students who never smoked at all had the highest number ?
+## 4. The students who never smoked at all had the highest number.
 ```
 factor(survey[,9])
 smoke <- factor(survey[,9])